vkuchinov/watersheds/README.md

     URGENT ISSUES TO SOLVE
 [!]
 Eliminate bugs on windows resizing, make it 100% stable and proof.
-[x] Add DAT.GUI.js or controlKit.js for adjusting parameters
+[x] Add DAT.GUI.js or controlKit.js for adjusting parameters [x] Fully integrate bulletTime() for both visualization
+    Let's say we have updates every 20 seconds.
+By this time visualisation shoud behave like slow-mo movie, stretching only a few second movement along this interval.

+    But, with a little trick — it wouldn't be a linear slow-motion, but with exponential or anticipatory easing, making scene still-like but with rapid and smooth transition to next step at the end of each period.
 ```
 <h3>January 2xth, 2017</h3>
 ```